RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

-## Instructions for Using Rubi
+# Instructions for Using Rubi

-Loading Rubi defines the function `Int` using an extensive system of integration rules.
-These rules are capable of finding optimal antiderivatives for large classes of expressions with respect to their variables.
-Although calls on `Int` are similar in form and function to Mathematica’s built-in function `Integrate`, the rules `Int` uses to integrate expressions do not depend on `Integrate`.
+Loading the Mathematica implementation of Rubi defines an extensive system of rules capable of integrating large classes of mathematical expressions.
+Although Rubi's `Int` command is similar in form and function to Mathematica’s `Integrate` command, the rules Rubi uses to integrate expressions do *not* in any way depend on Mathematica's built-in integrator.

-### Loading Rubi
+## Loading Rubi

-After the Rubi package has been properly installed as described in the [Download Rubi](???) instructions, use the `Get` command
+After the Rubi package has been properly installed as described in the [Rubi installation](https://rulebasedintegration.org/downloadRubi.html) instructions, use the command
 ```mma
 Get["Rubi`"]
 ```